matosjoaops/TVVS-PROJ/assignment01/report/report.md

 #### com.chschmid.jdotxt

-This package contains the entrypoint of the application along with 2 other packages.
-One with utilities and the other with the code responsible for building the GUI.
+This package contains the application's entrypoint and two other packages, one with utilities and the other with the code responsible for building the GUI.
 The latter has its own subpackages with more utilities and code for the controls of the UI.

 #### com.todotxt.todotxttouch

-This package contains some constants and exception related code at its root.
-Furthermore, it contains 2 subpackages, one for utilities and another for task related code.
-This code is responsible for parsing, filtering and sorting (in its own package) the tasks created by the user.
+This package contains some constants and exception-related code at its root.
+Furthermore, it contains two subpackages, one for utilities and another for task-related code.
+This code is responsible for parsing, filtering, and sorting (in its own package) the tasks created by the user.

-## What static testing is and why it is import and relevant?
+## What is static testing and why is it important and relevant?

-Static testing is a technique which allows to check for faults in a software application and associated documents without requiring it to be executed, enabling faster feedback.
-This technique is usually used to find faults in the code which could make it less maintainable.
+Static testing is a technique that allows checking for faults in a software application and associated documents without requiring it to be executed, enabling faster feedback.
+This technique is usually used to find faults in the code, which could make it less maintainable.

 ## Static testing tools used